 The Scholarship of Teaching and Learning is the name of an international movement that takes a scholarly approach to questions about teaching and learning, submits results to peer review and makes them available for others to build upon.

 LMU’s Showcase Week, presented by the Center for Teaching Excellence, included a poster session, a workshop with Corrada and a presentation by Andriana Jaroszewicz, assistant professor of animation in the School of Film and Television.
 Jaroszewicz, LMU’s most recent scholar to attend the Carnegie Academy for the Scholarship of Teaching and Learning at Creighton University, presented her SoTL research on 3D animation skills.

-, and for information about the Center for Teaching Excellence, click here
+For more information about the Center for Teaching Excellence, click here.